 Weekend courses and collaborative clinical care time give you the opportunity to develop a framework for the evaluation and treatment of patients, as well as to review and reinforce the material you’ve learned.
-The aim of the program is to allow follow-up on classroom content to enhance the development of clinical skills and facilitate and refine the clinical thought process.
+The aim of the Residency Program is to allow follow-up on classroom content to enhance the development of clinical skills and facilitate and refine the clinical thought process.

 There are frequent reviews, and progress is at a pace that accommodates all participants.
 The instructor-to-student ratio for classroom, lab, and practice is never more than one to eight, and clinical supervisors provide extensive one-on-one guidance.
 Ongoing written and practical examinations help ensure that you’re mastering the material at every stage.